maxharlow/tutorials/search-transform-and-clean-data-with-regular-expressions/README.md

 Getting set up
 --------------

 We only need a text editor.
+There is more information on what that is and where to get one in this guide:

 * [What is a text editor and where do I get one?](https://github.com/maxharlow/tutorials/tree/master/getting-started#a-text-editor)